uc-cdis/gen3-qa/README.md

 setup for "google" tests that require a custom test environment.

 After running the test suite several times (or once) you may need to clear out the databases in your dev environment, so that old data does not interfere with new test runs.
-The `gen3 reset` command automates the process to reset the `fence`, `indexd`, and `sheepdog` databases, but should only be run against a personal copy of the database (most of our dev environments point at a personal database schema).
+The [`gen3 reset`](https://github.com/uc-cdis/cloud-automation/blob/master/doc/reset.md) command automates the process to reset the `fence`, `indexd`, and `sheepdog` databases, but should only be run against a personal copy of the database (most of our dev environments point at a personal database schema). `gen3 reset` also deletes and recreates all deployments and secrets, so you will need to run usersync again too (`gen3 job run usersync`).

 ## Install data-client for data-upload tests